KomputeProject/kompute/_sources/overview/async-parallel.rst.txt

 With this in mind, the NVIDIA 1650 as of today does not support intra-family parallelization, which means that if you were to submit commands in multiple queues of the same family, these would still be exectured synchronously.

-However the NVIDIA 1650 does support inter-family parallelization, which menas that if we were to submit commands across multiple queues from different families, these would execute in parallel.
+However the NVIDIA 1650 does support inter-family parallelization, which means that if we were to submit commands across multiple queues from different families, these would execute in parallel.

 This means that we would be able to execute parallel workloads as long as we're running them across multiple queue families.
 This is one of the reasons why Vulkan Kompute enables users to explicitly select the underlying queues and queue families to run particular workloads on.